Vice Provost Offices and Other Reporting Units

 The Office of Vice Provost for Faculty Affairs ensures the continued excellence of Columbia's faculty and academic community by administering University policies governing academic appointments, tenure review, and faculty service, and to identifying and exploring issues of importance to the University.

-The Office of the Executive Vice Provost supports the Office of the Provost’s mission to recruit and retain the most outstanding faculty members by supporting the administration and operation of many aspects of the University: space planning, faculty housing, travel planning and emergency protocols, child care and K-12 schooling, human resources, and financial management, among other areas.
+The Office of the Senior Vice Provost supports the Office of the Provost’s mission to recruit and retain the most outstanding faculty members by supporting the administration and operation of many aspects of the University: space planning, faculty housing, travel planning and emergency protocols, child care and K-12 schooling, human resources, and financial management, among other areas.

 The Office of the Vice Provost for Teaching, Learning, and Innovation promotes and advances teaching, learning, and innovation at the University.
 The office is responsible for administering the Provost’s initiatives in teaching and learning, leading efforts in online education, providing support for schools to offer new and extending existing courses and programs to audiences around the world, reviewing new and existing online and hybrid degree and non-degree programs, and proposing, reviewing and disseminating policies on teaching and online education.

 Reporting to the Vice Provost and University Librarian, the University Libraries supports research and teaching through its 23 libraries and extensive print and electronic collections.
 University Libraries also houses the Center for Teaching and Learning, the Center for Digital Research and Scholarship, and the Copyright Advisory Office.

 In addition to the Offices of the Vice Provosts, the other units report to the Provost.